Study in Sweden from Bangladesh with Scholarship

 Master’s studies:

-• Bachelor Transcript has to be sent to the Admission committee directly from the passing University in a sealed envelope.
+- Bachelor Transcript has to be sent to the Admission committee directly from the degree providing University in a sealed envelope.

 N.B.
-Students may Apply to Pre-Masters with IELTS 5.5.
-Applicants who have completed university education where the subject English or MBBS can be exempted from the English Language test.
+Students may apply to Pre-Masters with IELTS 5.5.
+English or MBBS graduate can be exempted from the English Language test requirement.

 Intake in Sweden